 This post will give you the stepping stones you need to buying your first crypto coins.
 And perhaps making a tidy profit too!

 An electronic wallet is a good starting point for buying cryptocurrencies.
 An electronic wallet is also called a hot wallet as opposed to a cold storage wallet which usually takes the form of an offline USB key such as a TREZOR or a Ledger wallet.

 I’d recommend setting up a wallet with Coinbase.
-The setting up of the wallet is simple and in no time you will be able to store your coins and also buy them here.
-I did try other popular providers such as Blockchain.info and Coinfloor, but with both of these services I found serious problems which rendered days of effort in getting set up futile.
+The setting up of the wallet is simple.
+In no time you will be able to store your coins and also buy them here.
+I did try other popular providers such as Blockchain.info and Coinfloor.
+With both of these services I found serious problems which rendered days of effort in getting set up futile.

-I’ll write a more detailed blog post -in coming weeks – comparing Coinbase, Blockchain.info and Coinfloor which will highlight the stengths and weakenesses of each platform so you can make an informed decision.
+I’ll write a more detailed blog post -in coming weeks – comparing Coinbase, Blockchain.info and Coinfloor.
+I’ll highlight the strengths and weaknesses of each platform so you can make an informed decision.

 Joining a cryptocurrency exchange

 Once you know how to buy Bitcoin on Coinbase, next open an account with an exchange.